trailblazer/cells/README.md

 ## Prerequisites

 Cells comes bundled with ERB support.
 To render HAML, you have to include the [cells-haml](https://github.com/trailblazer/cells-haml) gem.
 The same for [cells-slim](https://github.com/trailblazer/cells-slim).
-Currently, they are only available as github dependencies, they will be released soon.
+Currently, they are only available as github dependencies, they will be released soon (early 2015).

 ```ruby
 gem "cells-haml", github: 'trailblazer/cells-haml'